 By recommending another product that goes together with the original product, you can inspire your customers to purchase more from you before checking out.

-Though we would always encourage sellers to create their own websites, it can’t hurt trying out some marketplaces to complement your online shop’s sales.
+Although we would always encourage sellers to create their own websites, it can’t hurt trying out some marketplaces to complement your online shop’s sales.

-Though these marketplaces may have strict rules, they have also built up a great reputation for themselves and can get your business some great exposure.
+Even though these marketplaces may have strict rules, they have also built up a great reputation for themselves and can get your business some great exposure.